nextflow-io/nextflow/docs/operator.md

   :language: console
   ```

-  Again, you can specify `false` as the third parameter to discard any remaining items.
+  You can specify `false` as the third parameter to discard any remaining items.

 See also: [buffer](#buffer)